charlenebatiste/BookHub/README.md

 This project was created using:

 - EJS
+- EJS Layouts
 - CSS Bootstrap
 - NodeJS
+- Axios
 - Express
+- Sequelize
 - Postgres
+- Bcrypt
+- Passport
+- Sessions

 ### Known Issues

+1. Sequelize has question marks reserved as special characters so at the moment the post titles cannot have question marks included with causing an error in the code.

-When fetching data from the API my code required the return of cover images that, on some occasionas, kept shutting down my server.
+2. When fetching data from the API my code required the return of cover images that, on some occasionas, kept shutting down my server.
 When I inspected the data on a search I realized that some books did not have cover image data which was creating an error in the return.
 I resolved this by creating an 'if' statement in the forEach function to render a dummy image to the page if no image was attached to the search.

 ```javascript
  <% bookData.forEach(book => { %>